mysociety/alaveteli/INSTALL.md

 Commands are intended to be run via the terminal or over ssh.

+As an aid to evaluation, there is an Amazon AMI with all these steps configured.
+Its id is ami-fa52a993.
+It is *not* production-ready:
+Apache isn't set up, and the passwords are insecure.
+You may wish to run a `git pull` in the source on the software, as it is unlikely to be up to date.

 # Package Installation

 First, get hold of the source code from github: